a6patch/docs/docs/nodes/install-plugin.md

 ## List of currently supported Plugins
 This is a list of current supported core plugins, and a link to their respective github repositories.
+Do you have a plugin you'd like to be added and available across all bridgechains?
+Contact Geops in the ARK Slack.

 ### Block-propagator, by delegate Alessio
 <https://github.com/alessiodf/block-propagator>